vyos/vyos-documentation/docs/configuration/service/dns.rst

 .. cfgcmd:: set service dns forwarding domain <domain-name> server <address>

-   Forward received queries for a particular domain (specified via `domain-name`) to a given name-server.
+   Forward received queries for a particular domain (specified via `domain-name`) to a given nameserver.
 Multiple nameservers can be specified.
 You can use this feature for a DNS split-horizon configuration.